 As the saying goes, ‘What goes round comes around.’

-Today, we live in a fast-paced society where everything, powered by technology, is increasingly becoming instant: ATMs, POS terminals and Internet banking have made the transfer and use of funds easier; the internet used on different platforms (phones, tablets etc) have made information available in different formats and at amazing speed; using hybridized seeds and animals, scientific research have discovered, and are still discovering ways to enhance food production without ‘wasting time’.
+Today, we live in a fast-paced world where everything, powered by technology, is increasingly becoming instant: ATMs, POS terminals and Internet banking have made the transfer and use of funds easier; the internet used on different platforms, especially hand-held devices, have made information available in different formats and at amazing speed; scientific research is constantly churning out hybridized seeds and animals with the intention to enhance food production without ‘wasting time’.

 Ironically, our crave for instant gratification has succeeded, not in helping us make the most of time, but to neglect or abuse the present – where we are, is the place we are least likely to be.
 We have become so fast-paced, because we are easily bored and eager to move to the next best thing, that we fail to see that the present brims with significance.